CSchmickl/SNOOzzzE_EndoclusterPipeline/README.md

-# Applying the SNOOzzzE Endotype-Profile Model to New Trait Data
+# Applying the SNOOzzzE Endotype-Cluster Model to New Trait Data

-This repository contains an end-to-end pipeline for applying a Latent Profile Analysis (LPA) model developed in the SNOOzzzE cohort and apply it to new trait data (derived from routine polysomnography using PUPbeta).
+This repository contains an end-to-end pipeline for applying a Latent Profile Analysis (LPA) model (VVV, 6 profiles) developed in the SNOOzzzE cohort using mclust and apply it to new trait data (derived from routine polysomnography using PUPbeta).
+The model will assign each observation to one of 6 endotype clusters (technically "profiles").

 Please refer to the following publications for more details on PUPbeta and the application of the model:
 - Sands et al.